par7133/FloatingBuds/README.md

 FloatingBuds is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

 First step, use the left side panel password and salt fields to create the hash to every of your friends in the config file.
-Remember to manually set there also the salt value.<br><br>
+Remember to manually set there also the salt value.<br>

 As you are going to run FloatingBuds in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:<br>